-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed l by the Re egistrant [X] Filed l by a Part y other than the Registrant [] Check the appi ropriate box: [] Prelin Preliminary Proxy Statement [] Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Defin itive Proxy Statement [] Defin itive Additional Materials [] Solici ting Material under §240.14a-12 ETON PHARMACEUTICALS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Fil ing Fee (Check the appropriate box): [X] No fee required. [] Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+the Sectiones Exchange free of 1954 (Amendment 140) Filed l by the Re egistrant [X] Filed l oy a Part y other than the Registrant [] Check the appi ropriate box: [] Prelin ninary Proxy Statement [] Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Defin itive Proxy Statement [] Defin itive Additional Materials [] Solici ting Material under §240.14a-12 ETON PHARMACEUTICALS, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Fil ing Fee (Check the appropriate box): [X] No fe e required. [] Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee pa aid previously with preliminary materials. [] s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: